This application's name will be `hello_world`.

 # Print the request information.

 # Set a request key-value pair.
-It's availble to the function in the same request.
+It's availble to the functions in the same request.

 ctx.state.set("my_function_data", data)